brendondalaba/tldr-bible/src/content/bible/50-philippians.md

 group: 'Letters'
 ---

-# Philippians
-*The God Who Gives Joy in Every Season*

-> “Rejoice in the Lord always.
-I will say it again: Rejoice!” — **Philippians 4:4**

-Philippians shows us that joy isn’t based on circumstances — it’s rooted in Christ.
-Written from prison, Paul radiates gratitude and peace, showing that even in suffering, Jesus is enough.
-This letter calls believers to live with humble unity, steadfast faith, and joy that no trial can steal.

----

 ## Overview
 Paul writes to thank the believers in Philippi for their generosity and partnership in the Gospel.
 Though they faced persecution, they remained faithful and joyful.